haseebehsan/splitter/README.md

 splitter

-An general purpose Ethereum smart Contract that splits the ethers sent to two persons
+A general purpose Ethereum smart Contract that splits the ethers sent to two persons

 Goal: goal of the contract was to create: